 For more information, read our Student Experiences page.

 Students typically apply for Co-op positions during sophomore year in order to work during junior year.
 Students must have junior status, prior to the first work term.
 A cumulative GPA of 2.7 or better and a declared major by the end of sophomore year are required to participate.

 How Students Get Started

 Two Information Meetings are scheduled early in the fall semester each year for students to receive information about Co-op, ask questions, and indicate interest in participating.
 In-depth information about participation in the program is discussed at the meeting, and in order to qualify for participation in the Co-op Program, attendance to ONE of these meetings is mandatory.

 Engineering Sophomores, Arts & Sciences Sophomores in Computer Science, and CALS Sophomores in Biological and Environmental Engineering, are strongly encouraged to attend one of the Co-op Information Meetings.

-Co-op Information/Registration Meetings for Fall 2014 are scheduled as follows:
+Co-op Information Meetings for Fall 2014 are scheduled as follows:

 Wednesday, September 23, 2015

 The formal registration and recruiting processes for the 2015-2016 academic year have been completed.
 Students that wish to participate in Co-op this academic year must make an appointment with an Advisor in Engineering Career Services to discuss entering the Co-op Program at this time.

 For further information about Co-op, please browse this website.